NihalSidhu/Data-with-Danny-SQL-Challenge/Pizza Runner/Data Scrubbing.md

-# Data Cleaning
+# Data Scrubbing
+Prior to solving any of the case study questions, I needed to clean up the datasets.
+Just from initial glance at the provided tables, I noticed that some tables contained null values and other tables had inconsistent variable usage in their columns.
+Below I discuss the data cleaning I needed to do to the tables in order to make progress with the questions.

-## Table: customer_orders
+## Cleaning table customer_orders
-Looking at customer_orders table we can see that there are values labeled "null" and NULL values throughout the table.
-I will create a new table labeled "customer_orders_cleaned" that will replace the messy values with "".
+At initial glance of the customer_orders table I noticed that there were some issues with it.
+We can see a few issues, such as

+- The 'exclusion's column has multiple values labeled as "null"
+- The 'extras'  column has multiple values labeled as "null" or are actually null.

+TABLE

+With the rogue data in these two columns, I needed to create a new cleaned version of the customer_orders.
+In order to do this, I replaced the dirty data with blanks in the new customer_orders_cleaned table.

 ````sql
 CREATE Table customer_orders_cleaned AS